sangeethaNR/sangeethaNR/README.md

 welcome to my github page!!

 - 🔭 I have past experience working as a .Net Developer
-- 🌱 I’m currently learning backend technologies
+- 🌱 I’m currently learning fullstack development in UCSD

 ## 🛠️ My Skills